vuejs/docs/src/guide/migration/emits-option.md

 ## Migration Strategy

-It is highly recommended that you document all of the events emitted by each of your components using `emits`.
+It is highly recommended that you document all the events emitted by each of your components using `emits`.

 This is especially important because of [the removal of the `.native` modifier](./v-on-native-modifier-removed.md).
 Any listeners for events that aren't declared with `emits` will now be included in the component's `$attrs`, which by default will be bound to the component's root node.